Are Condos a Good Investment?

-Less maintenance to worry about
+- Less maintenance to worry about

-A big benefit of condo living is access to high-quality community amenities.
+A significant benefit of condo living is access to high-quality community amenities.
 There's often a club room, pool and fitness room.
 These amenities are very attractive to many tenants, which helps you keep your unit rented.
 Properties with attractive amenities are often in high demand.
 That can mean a quick turnover when a tenant moves out.
 Short vacancies are an investor's best friend when it comes to managing cash flow.

-Pride of ownership
+Pride of Ownership

 Most condo buildings have enhanced security.
 You usually need a key to access the building before getting to the front door of your unit.
 Each unit is equipped with an intercom that residents can use to “buzz in” approved guests and visitors.
 This added security makes residents feel safer and keeps out solicitors — an attractive feature that many tenants will pay a premium to enjoy.

-There are typically more rules to follow as an owner in a condo community.
+There are typically more rules to follow for a condo community owner.
 You'll need permission from the condo association to make changes to your unit, inside or out.
 Chances are you can't change the color of your front door, for example.

 Condo rules and regulations are often exactly what's needed to keep a tidy community that benefits all owners.
 Your tenant may not be able to grow herbs in pots on the patio, but you also won't have to worry about a neighbor's patio becoming a storage space for junk.

-I like to invest in rental properties where there's a modest condo or homeowners association (HOA) fee.
+I like to invest in rental properties with a modest condo or homeowners association (HOA) fee.
 The association serves as a policing force that prevents owners from neglecting their property and discourages bad behavior by residents.
 This helps maintain home values and makes the property attractive, which is important whether I'm seeking new tenants or looking to sell the property.

-Investing in Condos Cons
+Cons of Investing in Condos